 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 40D does not offer wifi capability.
+In contrast, the 40D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 40D and the X1D have been discontinued, but can regularly be found used on eBay.
 The 40D was replaced by the Canon 50D, while the X1D was followed by the Hasselblad X1D II.
 Further information on the features and operation of the 40D and X1D can be found, respectively, in the Canon 40D Manual (free pdf) or the online Hasselblad X1D Manual.